Online Customer Service

 《Operating Results》

-Number of Cards Confiscated by Merchants: The number of cards confiscated by merchants in 2022 totaled 376, up 28 from 348 in 2021.
+Number of Cards Confiscated by Merchants: The number of cards confiscated by merchants in 2025 totaled 391, a decrease of 157 from 548 in 2024.

 (II).
 Analysis on Fraud Transaction Categories Reported by Domestic Card Issuers

-Remarks: (In accordance with the standards of International Card Associations’ Fraud Reporting Classification)
+Remarks: (In accordance with the standards of the International Card Associations’ Fraud Reporting Classification)

 (1) Lost card: Card lost and found used fraudulently.